Care of lacerations

 Both the wound and the surrounding skin are cleansed.
 Subepidermal tissue in the wound is relatively delicate and should not be exposed to harsh substances (eg, full-strength povidone iodine, chlorhexidine, hydrogen peroxide) and vigorous scrubbing.

 Removing hair from laceration edges is not necessary for wound hygiene but can make markedly hairy areas (eg, scalp) easier to work on.
 If necessary, hair is removed with electric clippers or scissors, not shaving; razors create microtrauma, allowing skin pathogens to enter and increasing risk of infection.
 Hair is clipped before wound irrigation so that any clipped hair entering the wound is removed.
-Eyebrows are never trimmed because the hair-skin border is needed for proper alignment of wound edges.
-Furthermore, eyebrows may grow back abnormally or not at all.
+Eyebrows are not trimmed because the hair-skin border is needed for proper alignment of wound edges.
+Traditional teaching is that the eyebrow may never grow back or grow back abnormally.
+However, evidence to support or refute this is lacking.

 Although wound cleansing is not particularly painful, local anesthesia is usually administered first, except for heavily contaminated wounds; these wounds are best initially cleansed with running tap water and mild soap before a local anesthetic is administered.
 Tap water is clean and free of typical wound pathogens, and, used in this manner, does not seem to increase risk of infection.
 Wounds are then cleansed by a high-velocity stream of liquid and sometimes scrubbed with a fine-pore sponge; brushes and rough materials are avoided.
 An appropriate irrigation stream can be created using a 20-, 35-, or 50-mL syringe with a 20-gauge needle or IV catheter; commercially available devices incorporating a splash guard help limit splatter.
 Sterile 0.9% saline is an effective irrigant; specialized surfactant irrigants are costly and of doubtful additional benefit.
 If bacterial contamination is of particular concern (eg, bites, old wounds, organic debris), povidone iodine solution diluted 1:10 in 0.9% saline may be beneficial and is not harmful to tissues at this concentration.
 The volume necessary varies.
 Irrigation continues until visible contamination is removed and at least 100 to 300 mL has been applied (more for large wounds).